Greatest Literature banner

 In the first place, very much because "My Financial Career" is so famous.
 Every Canadian kid used to study it at some point.
 It's one of those stories that gets referred to by writers and others at all ages, usually with a fond smile recalling its first reading.

 Saying the story is "studied" in school may be a bit of Leacockian exaggeration.
 Not a lot here to sink academic teeth into.
-It's more a fun few pages that teachers read in class with students to give them a break from the serious lit.
+It's more like a fun few pages that teachers read in class with students to give them a break from the serious lit.

-That's okay.
-It is a very funny piece that appeals to all ages.
-Perhaps as times change and we no longer refer to tellers as "clerks" at their "wickets" and we forget what the Rothschilds and Goulds represented and our banking experience is reduced to online transactions, it will become more difficult to identify with the situation of the main character.
 But the basic empathy with the embarrassment of someone in an unfamiliar environment remains.
 When he asks to speak to the bank manager and adds a conspiratorial "alone" without knowing why he does so, leading to a misunderstanding, we understand.
 We understand because it's the kind of inexplicable thing we recognize we do ourselves when we're nervously trying not to appear nervous.

 I enjoy the rationales given for the stupid little things we do and say.
 The odd twists we put on our words to impress, when we shouldn't try to.
 How we go to ridiculous lengths to save face in social situations, making them even worse.